 A plant’s capacity to absorb amino acids and other nutrients through its roots is correlated to the health and activity of the rhizosphere.
-(Teixeira et al, 2018).
-Glutamate receptors bind a variety of amino acids which regulate and mediate changes in root architecture, mediate stress signaling, signal carbon metabolism, stomatal movements, and photosynthesis and plant immunity.
+(Teixeira et al., 2018).
+Glutamate receptors bind a variety of amino acids which regulate and mediate changes in root architecture, mediate stress signaling, signal carbon metabolism, stomatal movements, photosynthesis and plant immunity.
 Activated glutamate receptors lead to increased root development and in turn provide greater ability for nitrogen uptake and uptake of other nutrients.
-Overall, reducing plant stress allows for an increase in nitrate reductase activity, resulting in improved plant growth and yield (Teixeira et al, 2018).
+Overall, reducing plant stress allows for an increase in nitrate reductase activity, resulting in improved plant growth and yield (Teixeira et al., 2018).

 Chelating effects are another reason to apply amino acids as a fertilizer source to crops.
 Metal cations found in most soils can be unavailable, and sometimes even harmful, to plants.
 Amino acids in the soil can bind to these metal cations, forming molecular ‘complexes’.
 When a cation binds to an organic compound at two or more places, it forms a chelate.
 This is beneficial because chelated and complexed nutrients are more available to the plant for uptake.
 Lysine, glutamic acid, cysteine, and histidine are some of the amino acids known to complex or chelate micronutrients in the soil, thus increasing overall nutrient availability and acquisition for plants.
 Calcium, copper, iron, magnesium, manganese, potassium and zinc and commonly chelated with amino acids (Amino Acids Review, 2007).